LiamWilbraham/molz/README.md

 scorer = ZScorer('data.csv', fp_rad=3, fp_bits=4096)

 # We are going to compute zscores of fragments present in high logp molecules.
-# Once the ZScorer is initialised, we must set the property ranges:
+# Once the ZScorer is initialised, we must set the property ranges; the data
+# column and upper and lower bounds are selected:
 scorer.set_ranges([('penalised_logp', (12, 25))])

 # Now we can compute the zscores